Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Numerical experiments

-As a first test to compare the performance of FROST for OtrisymNMF with inference algorithms for the DCBM (KN, KL-EM, and MHA), as well as to evaluate our SVCA initialization strategy against random initialization, we use the LFR benchmark~\cite{LFR_benchmark}.
+To complement the synthetic DCBM tests, we also evaluate the methods on the LFR benchmark~\cite{LFR_benchmark}.
 Unlike traditional synthetic benchmarks, the LFR benchmark enables the generation of large, realistic graphs with heterogeneous node degrees and varying community sizes.
 To achieve this, the LFR model incorporates power-law distributions, commonly observed in real-world networks, for both node degrees and community sizes, characterized by the exponents $\gamma$ and $\beta$, respectively.
 The community structure is controlled by the mixing parameter $\mu$, which represents the fraction of edges that connect nodes belonging to different communities.
 To adjust the balance between internal and external edges, the benchmark rearranges edges accordingly.
 It is important to note that the generated network does not strictly follow a DCBM.
 Additional parameters used to generate the graphs include the number of nodes $N$ and the average degree $\langle d \rangle$.

 For the experiments, we adopt the same configuration as in~\cite{SBMcode} and~\cite{LFR_benchmark}, namely $1000$ nodes, $\gamma = 2$, $\beta = 1$, with an average degree of $20$ and a maximum degree of $50$.
-For each value of the mixing parameter $\mu$ between $0$ and $0.6$, we generate $10$ test networks using the original code from~\cite{LFR_benchmark}.
+For each value of the mixing parameter $\mu$ between $0$ and $1$, we generate $10$ test networks using the original code from~\cite{LFR_benchmark}.
 The resulting networks have community sizes between $20$ and $100$, leading to $16$ to $24$ communities per network.
-Fig.~\ref{fig:LFR_illustrations} illustrates three examples of networks generated with these parameters, for different values of $\mu$.
-Each method is run 10 times on each graph, and we keep the solution that achieves the best objective value (maximum likelihood for DCBM~\eqref{eq: obj_DCBM}, and minimum reconstruction error for OtrisymNMF~\eqref{eq: error fro}).
-For the MHA method, the number of steps is fixed at $250{,}000$.
+Each method is run 10 times per graph, and for MHA the number of steps is fixed at $250{,}000$.